vistle/vistle.github.io/docs/develop/module/implementation-gpu.md

 virtual vistle::DataBase::ptr prepareOutputField(const vtkm::cont::DataSet &dataset, const vistle::Object::const_ptr &inputGrid, const vistle::DataBase::const_ptr &inputField, const std::string &fieldName, const vistle::Object::ptr &outputGrid) const;
 ```

-By default, the VTK-m module simply copies the attributes from the input grid and fields to the output grid and fields, respectively.
+By default, the Viskores module simply copies the attributes from the input grid and fields to the output grid and fields, respectively.
 It also sets the output field's grid to the output grid.
 To account for possible attribute changes after applying the filter, e.g., when the filter changes the field's mapping from element- to cell-based, the derived class can override these two methods as needed.

 ## Example 1: Basic usage

 This first example illustrates how to use the base functionalities of the `VtkmModule` class.
-It will create a VTK-m module **MyIsosurfaceVtkm** which calls [VTK-m's Contour filter](https://vtk-m.readthedocs.io/en/v2.2.0/provided-filters.html#contour) to generate an isosurface.
+It will create a Viskores module **MyIsosurfaceVtkm** which calls [Viskores's Contour filter](https://viskores.readthedocs.io/en/stable/provided-filters.html#contour) to generate an isosurface.

 ### The Header